bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 When they are needed, comments should be used to explain **why** a particular piece of code does something instead of **what**.
 Any comments that are used must be kept up-to-date or deleted.

-Comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
+Comments should generally be avoided, since they tend to be abused and most developers use it to state the obvious.
 This does not apply to those comments used to generate documentation.

 **Comments style**